Praneethjoy/Joy/README.md

 ## **CONCLUSION**

-On one hand AWS provides numerous services whilst Microsoft azure on the other hand provides only a hand full of similar services.Azure is comparatively easier to handle but less economical than AWS.
+On one hand AWS provides numerous services whilst Microsoft azure on the other hand provides only a hand full of similar services.Azure is comparatively easier to handle but less economical than AWS.Hence it can be concluded through empirical  evidence  that AWS is a better option to opt for.